 Prematurity is a term used to describe when a baby is born early.
 A baby is considered premature if it is born before the 37 weeks of gestation are completed.
 Prematurity accounts for 1/3 of infant deaths in the United States.

 More than half a million (500,000) babies are born prematurely in the US each year.
-About 70% of those babies are born between 34 and 36 weeks and are known as late preterm births.
-Babies born between 32 and 33 weeks are known as moderately preterm and are 13% of all premature babies.
-Ten percent are born between 28 and 31 weeks, and six percent at less than 28 weeks.
+About 70% of those babies are born between 34 and 36 (6 or 7) weeks and are known as late preterm births.
+Babies born between 32 and 34 weeks are known as moderately preterm and are 13% of all premature babies.
+10% are born between 28 and 32 weeks and 6% at less than 28 weeks.
 These are known as very preterm babies.
 They are very small and may not be ready to survive outside the womb.

 Prematurity is not a disability itself, but a condition that is a major cause of both intellectual and physical disabilities and other chronic health problems.
 Sadly, prematurity is also the leading cause of death for newborns.
-Those who survive may face lifelong problems including:
+Many who survive enjoy typical health and development but some who survive face lifelong problems including: